 The collecting tide has clearly receded.
-To more younger consumers except Japan, with its continuing love of CDs, music and print collectors seem to be an anachronism, like the thriftshop collectors of the same kinds of player-piano rolls the author remembers hidden in a corner of a grandmother's lace-curtained living room.
+To more younger consumers around the world-with the notable exception of those in Japan-CDs and other formats are anachronisms: echos of thrift-shop collectors still looking for old player-piano rolls like those hidden in a corner of my grandmother's lace-curtained living room.
 Digital "natives" are just as happy essentially leasing access to commercial libraries, such as those offered by Amazon, Spotify, Pandora, Apple and others.
 They curate their collections now through initial choices that set up libraries "in the cloud."
-It does not seem to matter that the streamed equivalent of a hard copy is never quite the owner's in the ways that a vinyl or CD version is.
+It does not seem to matter that the streamed equivalent of a hard copy is never quite the owners in the ways that a vinyl or CD version is.
 It can't be easily loaned or resold because its storage is usually in a proprietary server.
 Diehard accumulators used to owning works are not quite convinced having access to a work is the same.
 The fetish effect of ownership of a specific record is its own reward.
-As music critic Alex Ross notes, now "consumers show more fealty to apps and media conglomerates than to labels and artists."69
+As music critic Alex Ross notes, now "consumers show more fealty to apps and media conglomerates than to labels and artists."

-At present the two most important sources of music for teens as this is written is Spotify, Pandora radio (streamed and over the air), with YouTube a distant third.70 Like all preferences related to media use, a common pattern is the melding of old and new.
+At present the two most important sources of music for teens as this is written is Spotify, Pandora radio (streamed and over the air), with YouTube a distant third.
+Like all preferences related to media use, a common pattern is the melding of old and new.
 Radio continues to be a habit especially with older listeners, but newer listeners are increasingly attracted to radio-on-demand in the form of podcasts.
-As to streaming, by 2019 Spotify had become the dominant form of music delivery.71 The business estimates that they now receive an unimaginable 40,000 new songs a day.72
+As to streaming, by 2019 Spotify had become the dominant form of music delivery.
+The business estimates that they now receive an unimaginable 40,000 new songs a day.

 YouTube is representative of a longer and obvious trend to include a video dimension to music.
 For many teens, interest in finding new acts leads them to sources that are running their videos.
 The economics of the music industry also dictates a related need for musical groups to be prepared to perform live concerts.
-Concert revenue has partly replaced the devastating crash of record sales.73 But videos and touring put new and mostly unknown groups at an obvious disadvantage.
+Concert revenue has partly replaced the devastating crash of record sales.
+But videos and touring put new and mostly unknown groups at an obvious disadvantage.
 Video production is more expensive than straight audio recording.
-And YouTube royalties are considered to be too small.74 In addition, some musicians lack the desire and resources to make their creative efforts an exciting visual experience.
+And YouTube royalties are considered to be too small.
+In addition, some musicians lack the desire and resources to make their creative efforts an exciting visual experience.
 Visual performance standards can pull many some distance away from where their talents and enthusiasms lie.

 And what of owning as opposed to streaming a performance?
 Communication scholar Joshua Meyrowitz offers the term "association factor," which helps explain what has changed when ownership is replaced by purchased access.
 When we own a hard copy of another's work-when it is in our physical possession-we more readily identify ourselves with it.
-It's an artifact tied to our identity, an outward representation of our place on the human map.75 An album of music sitting in someone's room means they are probably prepared to defend its presence.
+It's an artifact tied to our identity, an outward representation of our place on the human map.
+An album of music sitting in someone's room means they are probably prepared to defend its presence.
 The visible product is something they have "associated" themselves with.
 By contrast, a person may feel no responsibility to defend a song that presents itself on a streaming service.